 Surgery By Radio Waves

-Using radio ablation to eliminate a breast cancer tumor may not be far off.
-This nonsurgical technique is being used in trials at UC Davis.
+Using radio ablation to eliminate a this cancer tumor may not be far off.
 This treatment leaves a very small scar and heals quickly.

 Treating More Aggressive Tumors